Sign Rashundria Burkes change.org petition seeking clemency.

 Race: African American

 Tried: South Carolina

-Charges: Original arrested and charged with Trafficking Cocaine : Count 1 ( 400 grams or more)
+Charges: Originally arrested and charged with Trafficking Cocaine : Count 1 ( 400 grams or more)

 Plea: Burkes pled guilty to an unnumbered , unfiled accusation from the arrest of December 12, 2005 to one -count (28 grams or more)

-Sentenced: In October 2006 as a First Offender to 10 years confinement in a Georgia State Prison
+Sentenced: In October 2006 (as first offender) to 10 years confinement in a Georgia State Prison

 Federal Charges: Conspiracy to Possess w/intent to distribute Cocaine/ 21 U.S.C.841(b) (1) (A)-